 relative URIs within the document using the fragment identifier (

-).
-The full URI is assumed to be the base URI, plus the hash mark,
+the base URI, plus the hash mark,

-and the fragment identifier.
+plus the fragment identifier.

 Second, it can help avoid certain complexities inherent with other approaches.
 Achieving the same result using three independent dereferenceable URIs could be more involved because multiple documents would have to be published, perhaps also including the setup of 303 redirects.

 Web Architecture, URI References: Fragment Identifiers on URIs

 LDPR representations should use only the following standard datatypes.
 RDF does not by itself define datatypes to be used for literal property values, therefore a set of standard datatypes based on [[XMLSCHEMA11-2]] and [[RDF-PRIMER11]] should be used:

 |http://www.w3.org/2001/XMLSchema#boolean||Boolean type as specified by XSD Boolean|